opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 Other operations have also been included for monitors:
 * list(): returns all monitors.
+* list(label): returns all monitors with the given label.
 * show(monitorId): returns the monitor with the given id.
 * showScript(monitorId): returns the script for the monitor with the given id.
 * update(monitor): updates the monitor with the given details (full update).
 * patch(monitor): updates the monitor with the given details (partial update).
 * delete(monitorId): deletes the monitor with the given id.
+* createLabel(monitorId,label): adds the label to the monitor with the given id.
+* deleteLabel(monitorId,label): deletes the label from the monitor with the given id.

 ### Locations
 To list the valid locations call the "list" operation: